cryptoghass/Nibex-Script/README.md

 Also, if you want to check/start/stop **Nibex**, run one of the following commands as **root**:

 ```
-systemctl status Nibex          #To check if Nibex service is running
+systemctl status Nibex.service          #To check if Nibex service is running
-systemctl start Nibex           #To start Nibex service
+systemctl start Nibex.service           #To start Nibex service
-systemctl stop Nibex            #To stop Nibex service
+systemctl stop Nibex.service           #To stop Nibex service
-systemctl is-enabled Nibex      #To check if Nibex service is enabled on boot
+systemctl is-enabled Nibex.service      #To check if Nibex service is enabled on boot
 ```
 ***